 Server security, and the protection of Unix and Linux environments, has never been more urgent.
 While the adoption of PaaS, IaaS, and SaaS models has been underway for years, demand for all things cloud has become supercharged in this era of accelerated digital transformation to accommodate a vast increase in remote work and distributed ways of conducting business.
 This speed of evolution and increase in complexity contributes to server vulnerabilities and gaps in protections that attackers—whether external threat actor or insider—can exploit to inflict substantial damage.
-In this blog we will explore what Unix/Linux server security is, including:

 - Common use cases for Unix and Linux